Spectral asymptotics for a class of singular Sturm-Liouville operators with applications to magnetic Laplacian and a-zeros of Kummer functions: Upper bound on the low-lying eigenvalues: proof of Theorem

 It is solution of the Strum-Liouville eigenvalue problem

 We have the link between the Kummer functions \eqref{eqn: def Kummer function} and the Laguerre polynomials $L_k^{(\alpha)}$ (\cite[(13.6.19)]{OlverHandbook2010}),

 from which we deduce

 But we cannot use $\Phi_k$ as is, since it does not satisfy the zero boundary condition at $x = 1$ to belong to $D(\tilde{G}_\xi)$.
-Thus, we substract correctly to it its boundary value at $x = 1$ in order to satisfy the condition at $x = 1$ and keep $\Phi_k(0) = 0$.
-Hence, to prove Proposition \ref{thm: upper bound eigenvalues lower range}, using Lemma \ref{lemma: spectral distance} with the operator $\tilde{G}_\xi$, we will choose as pseudo-eigenfunctions
+Thus, we subtract correctly to it its boundary value at $x = 1$ in order to satisfy the condition at $x = 1$ and keep $\Phi_k(0) = 0$.
+Hence, to prove Proposition \ref{thm: upper bound eigenvalues lower range}, using Lemma \ref{lemma: spectral distance} with the operator $\tilde{G}_\xi$, we will choose as pseudo-eigenfunctions \footnote{In the case of Robin boundary condition $u' = \gamma u$ at $x=\sqrt{\xi}$, one can look for quasi-modes of the form $\phi_{\xi,k}(x) = \Phi_k(x) - Cx^{1/2 + \nu}$, with

+Thanks to the recurrence relations satisfied by Laguerre polynomials, $\Phi_k'\left(\sqrt{\xi} \right)$ is expressed as a sum of Laguerre polynomials, multiplied by exponentials and powers of $\xi$, of orders $k$ and $k-1$.
+The computations presented in the present work can therefore be adapted to this case, using Lemmas \ref{lemma: upper bound eigenf of G low regime} and \ref{lemma: lower bound norm eignf G on R}.}

 and our pseudo-eigenvalues will be the $\mu_k$'s. \\

 We therefore need to estimate from below the $L^2(\Omega_\xi)$-norm of $\phi_{\xi,k}$, and from above the values of $\Phi_k \left( \sqrt{\xi} \right)$.
 These estimates are given in the following two technical lemmas, that are respectively analogous to \cite[Lemma 2.3 and 2.4]{allonsius2021analysis}.